 Ankle sprains are a common sports injury that can disrupt your athletic goals and leave you sitting on the sidelines.
 If you are experiencing pain, swelling, and difficulty walking after twisting or rolling your ankle, a sprain could be the source of your symptoms.
+It is important to educate young athletes, parents, and our patients on the measures to be taken after an ankle sprain to keep it from progressivey getting worse and to start the healing process.
+It can be even more important to educatie patients how to strengthen their ankles in order to avoid more ankle injuries in the future.
 While this condition typically responds well to conservative care, prompt evaluation and treatment are essential to rule out—or confirm—the need for surgery and prevent complications like chronic ankle issues.

 The ankle joint is comprised of the tibia, fibula, and talus bones, and is held together by tough bands of tissue called ligaments.
 These strong, fibrous bands support and stabilize the joint to guard against excessive, abnormal, and injurious movements.

 Sprains happen when one or more of the ligaments supporting the ankle joint are twisted or forced beyond their normal range of motion, causing the affected ligament(s) to stretch or tear.
 These injuries often happen while you're playing sports or participating in other athletic activities, but can be caused by something as simple as a misstep.
 Other common causes of ankle sprains include: